Monday, July 28, 2008

 Amy Carmichael was a woman of faith, and she looked only to God for all her needs and the needs of her ministry for "without faith it is impossible to please God” - Heb11:6 and “everything that is not from faith is sin” - Roman 14:23.
 "Faith never wonders why."
 This she often quoted, practiced, and led others to practice it.

 Amy became ill and was confined to bed after an accident.
-Nevertheless, she was a channel of blessing to many through a number of books that she wrote in her bedridden state.
-Her life revealed that if a person is dedicated unto the Lord whatsoever be the state of the person or situation, his/her life would surely be a blessing to others.
+Nevertheless, she was a channel of blessing to many people through several books that she wrote in her bedridden state.
+Her life revealed that if a person is dedicated unto the Lord regardless of the state or situation, his/her life will surely be a blessing to others.
 Through her dedicated, devoted, sacrificial life, she exhibited true discipleship to the nations of the world.

 Every one that hath forsaken houses, or brethren, or sisters, or father, or mother, or wife, or children, or lands for my namesake shall receive hundredfold, and shall inherit everlasting life. - Matthew 19:29